 Electrodiagnostic tests, such as electromyography (EMG) and nerve conduction velocity

-are inserted into the muscle, or placed on the skin overlying a muscle or muscle group,
+are inserted into the muscle or placed on the skin overlying a muscle or muscle group.

-and electrical activity and muscle response are recorded.
+Electrical activity and muscle response are recorded.

-Spinal tap (also called a lumbar puncture).
-A special needle is placed into the lower back, into the spinal
+Spinal tap (lumbar puncture).
+During this test, a special needle is placed into the lower back, into the spinal

 canal.
 This is the area around the spinal cord.
 The pressure in the spinal canal and

 brain can then be measured.
-A small amount of cerebral spinal fluid (CSF) can be removed
+A small amount of cerebrospinal fluid (CSF) can be removed

 the fluid that bathes the brain and spinal cord.

 analyze blood flow in cases of possible stroke.